boosterconf/booster/README.markdown

 To commit directly to the repository, ask at dev@rootsconf.no for collaborator status.

-Otherwise; fork the project (http://github.com:rootsconf/booster2013 - click the "fork project" button).
+Otherwise; fork the project (https://github.com/boosterconf/booster - click the "fork project" button).

-For working on your fork (replace <username> with 'rootsconf' if you are allowed to work on the main project).
+For working on your fork (replace <username> with 'boosterconf' if you are allowed to work on the main project).

-    $ git clone git@github.com:<username>/booster2013.git
+    $ git clone git@github.com:<username>/booster.git
-    $ cd rootsconf
+    $ cd booster
     $ mate README (or another editor, make a change)
     $ git status (shows what is changed, i.e. README should now be marked red (if you have colors))
-    $ git add README (adds README file which should be changed now) git status (Will now show README as green - meaning it will be committed) git commit -am "My first commit, added some text to README" (Commit to your local repository) git push (Push local changes to the central (origin) repository to github.com/<username>/booster2013)
+    $ git add README (adds README file which should be changed now) git status (Will now show README as green - meaning it will be committed) git commit -am "My first commit, added some text to README" (Commit to your local repository) git push (Push local changes to the central (origin) repository to github.com/<username>/booster)

 (To verify the format for this file, use http://attacklab.net/showdown/)